Tonacatepeque

-Tonacatepeque is a municipality in the San Salvador department of El Salvador.
+Tonacatepeque is a district in the San Salvador department of El Salvador.
 It has a population of 90,896 inhabitants according to the 2007 Census.
 This makes this municipality twelfth largest in terms of population in El Salvador.
+It is part of the San Salvador metropolitan area.

 History

 According to archeological findings, Tonacatepeque was first founded as a small settlement by the Pipil people in mountains just south of its current location.
 Under the Pipil people, Tonacatepeque was likely a small, minor chiefdom threatened by possible incursions by the Señorío de Cuscatlán (Lordship of Cuscatlán).
 During the conquest and settlement of the newly discovered Americas, an order of Franciscan missionaries attempted to convert the indigenous people, establishing a new church.
 The patron saint of Tonacatepeque under the Franciscan order was San Nicolás Obispo de Mira (Saint Nicholas Bishop of Myra).
 Hence, the burgeoning settlement took on the name San Nicolás Tonacatepeque.
 According to local history, around 1880 the foundations and ruins of that first Franciscan church were still visible.